 Job Creep occurred.
 I added a microwave.
 The next step will be in

 securing said unit to the shelf.
-But that's another day.
+But that is a project for another day.

-I'm not an expert, my shelf looks square and even now.
-It's not
+I am not an expert, my shelf looks square and even now.
+It is not

 perfect.
 It is Good Enough.

 pleased to have a refrigerator that fits a cantaloupe.
 And there is

 a light on the inside too.
 My too small old reefer did not have a

 light.
 I tell you, the miracles of modern living are simply amazing.